Karachi City WFC

-Karachi City Women Football Club is a Pakistani professional women's association football club based in Karachi.
+Karachi City Women's Football Club is a Pakistani professional women's association football club based in Karachi.

 Founded in 2021, the club is affiliated with Karachi City men team.
 Primarily focused on grassroots football development, the club rapidly emerged as one of the top talent-nurturing academies in Pakistan.
 The club won the 2024 National Women Football Championship in their first participation in the country's top flight domestic circuit.
+The club participated in the inaugural SAFF Women's Club Championship in 2025.